jmicko/rust-wasm-demo/README.md

 2. Compile the rust code again with `wasm-pack build --target nodejs` inside the `rust` directory.

 3. npm install again with `npm install` inside the `js` directory.

+### For the browser (react etc)

+just do the same steps as above but change the target to `web` instead of `nodejs`.
+So the new command is `wasm-pack build --target nodejs`.
+Then you can import the wasm module into your react app or whatever.